julelang/manual/src/comptime/comptime-iterations.md

 ## Slice Literals

 Slice literals also supported by comptime iterations.
 All values of the slice literal should be constant (values supported by constant evaluation).
-When this slice literals used for comptime iterations, iteration will iterate each constant element sequentally.
+When this slice literals used for comptime iterations, iteration will iterate each constant element sequentially.

 For example:
 ```jule